dalgudot/product-art/packages/core-design-system/README.md

 ### Components

-Currently, only the `<Button />` component can be used for testing Core Design System.
+Currently, only `<Button />` component can be used for testing Core Design System in your project.

 ```jsx
 import { Button } from '@dalgu/core-design-system';